jackromo/treepointdata/README.md

 This program finds the trunk diameter, tree height and max branch diameter of a tree.

-It is MinGW-64 compliant on Windows, rather than natively compliant.
+It is built with MinGW-64 on Windows, and can work on both Windows and Linux.

 # Strategy